If any of these popular myths have stopped you from fostering, think again...

-I don’t own my own home
+I do not own my own home

 Marital status and sexuality is not a barrier to fostering.
 Our foster carers may be single, married, in a civil partnership, divorced or living with a partner.
-We welcome applications from everyone whether straight, gay, lesbian or bi-sexual.
+We welcome applications from everyone whether straight, gay, lesbian or bisexual.

-I don’t have children
+I do not have children

 Having your own child is not a requirement.
 You may be good with children thanks to working with them, through your family and friends, or volunteering.
 If you do have children of your own we carefully match foster children to your family and circumstances.

 We're happy to have foster carers from all sorts of backgrounds so we can offer a variety of homes.
 We offer excellent training, support and development so you're ready for the rewards and challenges fostering brings.
-If you haven't worked with kids we only ask that you've got some experience caring for them through family or volunteering.
+If you have not worked with kids we only ask that you've got some experience caring for them through family or volunteering.